-I had occassion to become a beta user for the Government Digital Service sponsored Verify service (previously known as IDA – Identity Assurance).
-I’d come across this before at work, I spent the first six months of 2014 as the product owner for a digital service that was looking at integrating verify at a later stage.
+I had occasion to become a beta user for the Government Digital Service sponsored Verify service (previously known as IDA – Identity Assurance).
+I’d come across Verify before at work, I spent the first six months of 2014 as the product owner for a digital service that was looking at integrating Verify at a later stage.

-Right now there are only two accredited providers, although there are several others building their services for later stages.
+Right now there are only two accredited providers for Verify, although there are several others building their services for later stages.
 You have the choice of either Digidentity or Experian.
 Both of these have been through an accreditation process with GDS.
 I initially chose Digidentity because I’m in favour of competition and it was less recognisable to most people than Experian is.

 I really liked the way that Digidentity looked, and they had a clear process on their initial screens.

 It was a three step process to sign up for Verify.

 In between each step it brought me back to the three step screen with big green ticks on the bit I’d just done and then a GDS style green ‘Next >’ button to carry on.
 The passport and driving licence stages were straightforward and I had all the info to hand (because I keep a note of my passport details on my computer and my driving licence card is usually in my pocket).

 Unfortunately when it came to the third step, validating my bank account, it failed totally.
 I’m not convinced that this bit is implemented properly, for a start it only asked me for an account number and not also the sort code which is what the minimum set usually is for identifying an account.